Exclusive: Sources contradict Sessions' testimony he opposed Russia outreach

 Sessions could argue he misremembered events or perceived his response in a different way, making any contradictions unintentional, some experts said.

-Jonathan Turley, a law professor at George Washington University, said Sessions’ words might be too vague to form the basis of a perjury case because there could be different interpretations of what the term pushing back means.
+Jonathan Turley, a law professor at George Washington University, said Sessions’ words might be too vague to form the basis of a perjury case because there could be different interpretations of what he meant.

 “If you’re talking about false statements, prosecutors look for something that is concrete and clear,” he said.